Page Type: | Mountain/Rock |

 General info

 The only hotel in the area is the one at Karakol Lake.
-It’s badly overpriced and I have personally never heard a good word about neither the personal and food, nor the service and the rooms.
+It’s badly overpriced and I have personally never heard a good word about either the personnel and food, nor the service and the rooms.
+You can stay in yurts in Karakol (also overpriced) and Subashi.
+In the little village Qortomak, an hour’s walk from BC you may stay in the local houses for a little fee.

 Officially you can camp anywhere close to Muztagh Ata.
 The exceptions are on the west side of the Karakoram Highway, which is too close to the Tajik border (soldiers/border police on horseback will find you) and inside fenced areas.
-The latter include the area close to Karakol Lake.
+The latter includes the area close to Karakol Lake.
 Any other place will do.
 If uncertain, ask the locals.

 In BC, your organizer will tell you where you can camp or if you’re there without any BC-services/on your own, you can camp anywhere you please.
 If uncertain, ask the BC-manager of your liaison officer.